neilmangan/LIGO-site-policies/TermsOfService.md

 #### 2. Additional Copyrights, Terms of Use and Licenses May Apply

 **Short version:** *We love open source, and these Terms of Service are not intended to limit or circumvent the open source licensing terms of the LIGO project, or any other projects.
-We also don't intend to step on any toes by asseting rights over other open source projects.
+We also don't intend to step on any toes by asserting rights over other open source projects.
 Use other people's work at your own risk, and in accordance with the terms they choose to publish under.*

 Use of source code, applications and other software published by LIGO (see, for example, the [LIGO project repository](https://gitlab.com/ligolang/ligo)) or made accessible through the Website or Services may be subject to separate licencing, copyright and terms of use.
 Where there is a conflict between these Terms of Service and the terms of use or copyright published with respect to any specific LIGO source code, application or software, the specific terms will prevail.
 LIGO does not warrant or assert any ownership rights over third party source code, applications or software.